 Jenan is new to No Kill Colorado, and currently serves as the Technical Advisor.

 An animal and environment advocate and enthusiast, Jessi Harris has volunteered as the Social Media Adviser and Legislative Intern of No Kill Colorado since October of 2013 while she was finishing up her Environmental Studies Undergraduates degree at the University of Denver.

 She has advocated and promoted the No Kill Equation through her work as NKC's media adviser on Facebook, Twitter, and Instagram and has had the opportunity to consult on animal welfare legislation proposals including working on the repeal of the pit bull ban in Aurora, Colorado.
 Jessi has also run as a team cheerleader and charity partner of No Kill Colorado's in the Colfax Races, with every step raising awareness and funding for the organization and the homeless animals in need.

 Jessi has (wo)manned and volunteered at several Just One Day adoption events.
 She grew up in 4-H and has always loved all animals, especially horses, pigs, and dogs.
 She also loves gardening, participating in a vegan lifestyle, and appreciating the great state of Colorado and all its hiking and camping back country glory.
 Her and her best friend Daisy Jean, a Labrador retriever, are often found with many furry friends in tow adventuring and shedding light on the love and joy that animals bring to our lives.

-Now that she has graduated, her goals are to dedicate her work to animal and environmental rights and repealing the pit bull ban legislation while helping No Kill Colorado make Colorado the first No Kill state with a rescue and shelter system that works with the public to save all healthy and treatable lives.
+Now that she has graduated, her goals are to dedicate her work to animal and environmental rights and replacing breed specific legislation while helping No Kill Colorado make Colorado the first No Kill state with a rescue and shelter system that works with the public to save all healthy and treatable lives.
 Save the pets of Colorado, open the door to a platform to save ALL the pets everywhere. :) Please join us!